 Who should be screened?

-Starting at age 50, you should schedule a colonoscopy every 10 years, even if you aren’t experiencing any symptoms.
-At that age, men and women are at average risk of developing colorectal cancer.
-If you have a strong family history of colon cancer or a family history of colon polyps, you should begin screening at age 40.
+Initial screening colonoscopies are now recommended starting at age 45 and every 10 years after that, even if you aren’t experiencing any symptoms.
+If you have a strong family history of colon cancer or a family history of colon polyps, you should begin screening at age 40 and may need more frequent screenings.
 If your family member was diagnosed with colorectal cancer before age 60, you should begin screening at age 40 or younger, depending on the age of your relative when he or she was diagnosed.

 After age 75, you and your doctor can discuss the merits of colorectal screening.
 Generally, doctors don’t recommend screening colonoscopy for those older than 86.